ofiwg/libfabric/man/fi_opx.7.md

   triplet as `start:end:stride`, where stride controls the interval between selected cores.
   For example, `1:5:2` will have cores 1, 3, and 5 as valid cores for progress threads.
 By default no affinity is set.

 *FI_OPX_AUTO_PROGRESS_INTERVAL_USEC*
-: Integer, This setting controls the time (in usecs) between polls for auto progress threads.
+: Integer.
+This setting controls the time (in usecs) between polls for auto progress threads.
   Default is 1.

 *FI_OPX_PKEY*